Last updated 2022-04-04 to revise the fee schedule.

-- Schwab has no account minimum, but charges a minimum annual fee of $100.
+- Schwab has a minimum annual fee of $100.

-- Greater Horizons has no account minimum, but charges a minimum annual fee of $500.
+- Greater Horizons has a minimum annual fee of $500

-- For accounts with between $25,000 and $1 million, all three providers (Greater Horizons, Schwab, Vanguard) charge the same fees.
+- For account sizes between $25,000 and $1 million, the other three providers (Greater Horizons, Schwab, Vanguard) charge the same fees.

-- For larger accounts, Vanguard is the cheapest; Schwab and Greater Horizons cost about the same.
+- For larger accounts, Vanguard is the cheapest after Charityvest; Schwab and Greater Horizons cost about the same.
 But the differences are fairly small, and they all charge much lower fees on large accounts than on small accounts.

 Donor-advised funds have three types of minimums: